Behaviors¶

 - Disable, don't zero.
 Several behaviors cost query budget even when their weight is

-0. Disable the behavior fully when you want it gone. - Weights are relative.
+0. Disable the behavior fully when you want it gone. - Weights are relative, and they saturate.
 A weight of

 Use Out-of-Sight Fallbackis on, agents outsideSight Distancefall back to lost-target leader following; with the toggle off (the default), every agent always pursues directly.
-Adaptive slot solving only runs near the target for Full-tier agents.
+Reduced and Cheap tier agents reuse cached steering, refreshed every N fixed steps (Approach And Press Reduced Interval/Cheap IntervalinSwarmSettings).

 Importance LOD and behavior cost¶